hardcamls/zprize/msm-top-level-pippenger-design.md

 ![Block diagram](images/msm-block-diagram.png)

-Points are transformed and pre-loaded into DDR-4, so that at run time only scalars are sent from the host to the FPGA via PCIe.
-We implemented a single fully-pipelined point adder on the FPGA which adds points to buckets as directed by the controller until there are no more points left.
-The controller automatically handles stalls (only accessing a bucket when it does not already have an addition in-flight).
-Once all points have been added into buckets, the FPGA streams back the result for the host to do the final (much smaller) triangle summation.
+Points are transformed into a custom representation and pre-loaded into DDR-4, so that at run time only scalars are sent from the host to the FPGA via PCIe.

+A single fully-pipelined point adder on the FPGA which adds points to buckets as directed by a pippenger controller until there are no more points left.
+Once all points have been added into buckets, the FPGA streams back the result for the host to do the final bucket aggregatioin.

 This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate Pippenger's algorithm), and then leaving smaller tasks for the host to perform.

 ## FPGA Bucket Sum